4G-Gregg/BMW-GS-CAN-Sniffer/README.md

 # BMW R1200GS CAN-Bus Sniffer

 ## Objective
 Create a device capable of sniffing the CAN Bus of a 2010 BMW R1200 GS motorcycle.
-This will be accomplished using an Arduino and CAN Bus shield and splicing into an existing CAN Bus node.
+This will be accomplished using an Arduino and CAN Bus shield and appending the sniffer to the motorcycle's CAN Bus.

 ## Hardware
 ### [Arduino Uno](https://www.arduino.cc/en/Main/ArduinoBoardUno)<br>